PoliGNU/sitedeploy/README.md

 $ bundle install
 ```

-## Testing (with kitchen)
+## Understanding testing with kitchen

+The usage of Kitchen is encapsulated in our Rakefile.
+But to better understand Kitchen, here goes some further explanation.

-To run the test suit, you should run the following command:
+To run the test suit:

 ```kitchen test```